Volvo Cars benefits from rail investment in Ghent

 Volvo Cars stands to benefit from the installation of longer rail tracks at the port of Ghent in Belgium thanks to Belgian rail network provider Infrabel and rail freight operator Lineas.

-Infrabel has put in six 750-metre-long tracks into the port of Ghent, part of North Sea Port, meaning longer freight trains operated by Lineas can run into the port to move greater volumes of finished vehicles and containerised parts.
+Infrabel has extended six tracks to 750 metres (from 620 metres) at the port of Ghent, part of North Sea Port, meaning greater overall efficiency for the trains operated by Lineas and more volumes of finished vehicles and containerised parts moved.
 Volvo uses rail to move vehicles from its plant in Ghent and to move parts to and from the plant.

 Volvo has been on a mission in the last five years to move more finished vehicles to rail as part of its aim to reduce its vehicle lifecycle carbon footprint by 40% per car between 2018 and 2025.
 That requires a 25% reduction in operational emissions, including from logistics and the carmaker has been moving more volumes to rail from truck, cutting CO2.
 It has already cut CO2 on routes between the Ghent plant to depots in Italy and Austria.